asr/apia/README.md

 * Agda version

-  The `apia` program must be compiled using the same version of Agda that was used to generate the Agda interface files.
+  The `Apia` program must be compiled using the same version of Agda that was used to generate the Agda interface files.